 Load up on vegetables

-If you’re wondering how to prevent cancer, you might want to up your veggie intake.
+If you’re invested in preventing cancer, you might not be surprised to hear you should increase your veggie intake.
 When we digest cruciferous vegetables such as broccoli and kale, our bodies produce a substance called indole-3-carbinol (I3C) that could stop cancer in its tracks.
-I3C activates a protein that protects the body from inflammation in the gut, and a mouse study showed mice that ate an I3C-heavy diet had fewer and more benign tumors.
-A separate study found that glucosinolates, the compound that gives cruciferous vegetables their bitter flavor, also could offer protection against cancer cells.
-Make sure you know these other 30 simple ways you can prevent cancer.
+I3C activates a protein that protects the body from inflammation in the gut, and a 2018 study showed mice that ate an I3C-heavy diet had fewer and more benign tumors.

 Keep your weight in check